 Engine technologies

-Well into the future the vast majority of cars on the road will be powered by internal combustion engines.
+For the foreseeable future the majority of cars on our roads will be vehicles powered by internal combustion engines.
 So, it only makes sense to make sure they are as efficient as possible.

-Through our global research centers and partnerships with the automotive industry, we’re improving the internal combustion engine and advancing game-changing transportation technologies that can significantly reduce emissions and improve fuel efficiency for energy consumers around the world.
+Through our global research centers and partnerships with the automotive industry, we’re working to improve the internal combustion engine and advance game-changing transportation technologies that have the potential to significantly reduce emissions and improve fuel efficiency.

 Today's engine, re-imagined